 Four-Year Christian Service Program

-*On the average, more than two million dollars in college scholarship and financial aid is awarded to our graduates each year.
+- *On the average, more than 1.2 million dollars in college scholarship and financial aid has been awarded to SPHS graduates each year.

 College Credit Plus Program

 Caring, professional educators provide excellent instruction, challenging our students in all academic areas.
 Our faculty works to find innovative ways to connect learning to life.
-Nine of the St. Peter’s faculty have a Bachelor degree, many a Master degree, and one a Doctorate degree.
+All St. Peter’s faculty have a Bachelor degree, many a Master degree, and one a Doctorate degree.